 First, they brainstormed ideas about what it means to be a 5th grader.
 They started off by writing their own thoughts and then worked with a partner to share and grow their list.
 We shared as a class and created the chart above.
 They did a great job capturing the spirit of what being a 5th grader really means.
 (I especially liked “We are mature.”
 That one got a smile from me for sure!)

-Once we had our extensive list of ideas, they worked with partners to narrow down to what they thought was most important.
+Once we had our extensive list of ideas, they worked with partners to narrow the list down to what they thought was most important.
 They used the discussion questions above to help them decide.

 After their discussion with partners, students advocated for what they thought should be included in the classroom “Pledge.”
-They came up with the idea of having a classroom pledge after we had been discussing an essay contest where they were writing about what the Pledge of Allegiance meant to them.
-My favorite quote from this part of the discussion?
-“I really like the idea of calling it a Pledge, because that means that people are making the choice about how they behave.”
-YES!
-It was a great moment.
+(They came up with the idea of having a classroom pledge after we discussed an essay contest where they wrote about what the Pledge of Allegiance meant to them.)

 We recorded the top 5 ideas and slept on it…just in case they wanted to add or change anything.

-This is the final product!
-Tomorrow, we will be using the freebie below to record the Classroom Pledge AND create their own Personal Pledge.
+After we finished the classroom pledge, we used the freebie below to make a copy of the classroom pledge for each student AND to create their own Personal Pledge.
 I can’t wait!!
 To grab your own copy, click the picture below…